 Please believe me when I say I’m not trying to justify what anyone did to Hannah as I see things from their point of view.
 It is just, say you have a friend and they thoroughly trash somebody.
 They call them a stalker, a creep, a deviant, and naturally you will believe them.
 However, flip the script for a second.
 Imagine you are the friend of this stalker, creep, and deviant.
 With what we’ve seen thus far, we get that experience of knowing these characters past how Hannah saw them.
 With that, some prove themselves to be as Hannah thought of them as.
 Yet, for Tyler, as creepy and wrong as he is, I don’t think what Clay did to him was justified.

 If only because Tyler already has his hand in being one of the stabs to Hannah’s body.
-So him taking his picture 1, how does that make him any better than Tyler?
+So him taking his picture [note]and stupidly not masking his ID when sending out the nude pic[/note], how does that make him any better than Tyler?
 Much less, with Clay talking about all the legal ramifications for what Tyler did, does he think the same doesn’t apply if he did it?
 The law doesn’t change when it is boys taking pictures of boys.
 I mean, didn’t Clay just in the first two episodes note that he just finally fended off gay rumors?
 This surely doesn’t help.

 Subplot 1: And It All Falls Down (Clay, Andy, Tony, and Olivia)